oschrenk/notes/node.md

 ### APIs/Frameworks ###

+#### Middleware ####

 - [Connect](http://senchalabs.github.com/connect/) Connect is a middleware framework for node, shipping with over 11 bundled middleware and a rich choice of 3rd-party middleware.
 Connect makes it easy to build fully features HTTP servers complete with logging, gzipping, smart caching, and all the other goodies that Connect provides out of the box.
+- [express](http://expressjs.com/) Insanely fast (and small) server-side JavaScript web development framework built on node and Connect.
 - [socket.io](http://socket.io/)  An abstraction over all the realtime transports (WebSocket, long polling, XHR multipart, etc) for the Node HTTP server

+#### Persistence ####

 - [mongooose](http://mongoosejs.com/) Mongoose is a MongoDB object modeling tool designed to work in an asychronous environment.
+- [cradle](https://github.com/cloudhead/cradle) A high-level, caching, CouchDB library for Node.js

+#### Messaging & Background tasks ####

 - [faye](https://github.com/jcoglan/faye) Dirt-simple publish/subscribe messaging over HTTP for Node.js and Rack
 - [coffee-resque](https://github.com/technoweenie/coffee-resque) Node.js port of Resque
 - [node-webworker](https://github.com/pgriess/node-webworker) A WebWorkers implementation for NodeJS

+#### Instance Managment ####

 - [spark](https://github.com/senchalabs/spark) Spark is a command-line tool used to start up node server instances written by Tj Holowaychuk and Tim Caswell.
-It's part of the Connect framework, however can be used standalone with any node server.
 - [cluster](https://github.com/LearnBoost/cluster) Node.JS multi-core server manager with plugins support.

-- [express](http://expressjs.com/) Insanely fast (and small) server-side JavaScript web development framework built on node and Connect.

 ### Projects/Companies using node.js ###